GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Create a bulletin board with affirmation posters

 Choose one affirmation each day, each week, or each month.
-Students can discuss the affirmation, apply it to their own lives, and incorporate into their self-talk.
+Students can discuss the affirmation, apply it to their own lives, and incorporate it into their self-talk.

 Create smaller affirmation cards that students can keep in their desks, backpacks, or at home

 It is beneficial for students to have their own stack of cards to draw from.
-You can house the affirmation cards may in the classroom and give them to students when the behaviors are exhibited.
+You can house the affirmation cards in the classroom and give them to students when the behaviors are exhibited.

 Lead a short discussion about a given growth mindset affirmation